 (1) Any procedure for a tax return preparer to prove or attest compliance with the continuing education requirements established under this section; and

-(2) Establishing civil penalties for violations of this section.
+(2) Establishing civil penalties for violations

 (d) For purposes of this section, "tax return preparer" shall have the same meaning as that term is defined in section 231-36.5."